Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 Monster Hunter Rise Nintendo Switch

-To coincide with the release of Monster Hunter Rise, Nintendo is selling a special edition Nintendo Switch.
+Nintendo is selling a special edition Nintendo Switch, themed around Ruse.
 The monster-themed console features an image of Magnamalo on the dock, while other Rise-inspired designs have been printed onto the Joy-Con controllers.

 The Monster Hunter Rise Switch also comes bundled with a digital download code for the game, plus all the Deluxe content featured above.
-You can preorder the console via Nintendo’s official website.
+You can order the console via Nintendo’s official website.

 Monster Hunter Rise trailers

-With plenty of trailers around, those excited to dive into the Nintendo Switch title have plenty to whet their appetite with.
+With plenty of trailers around, those excited to dive into the Nintendo Switch title had plenty to whet their appetite with.

 Released back in September 2020, the initial look into the game was an incredible sight to behold.